HimGautam/BipedalWalker/README.md

      knee_joint_2_speed
      leg_2_ground_contact_flag]

-  Output of neural network is the torque of each motor
+  Output of neural network is the torque of each motor.

     [Hip_1 (Torque / Velocity)
      Knee_1 (Torque / Velocity)